microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 If there are no new commits from upstream's `main`, you can skip steps 1, 2, and 3.

-1. Get the latest commits:
+1. Get the latest commits.

     ```
     git checkout main
     git pull --rebase upstream main
     ```

-2. Merge the latest commits into your branch:
+2. Merge the latest commits into your branch.

     ```
     git checkout {branch-name}